Geraldine Rockefeller Dodge

 Ethel Geraldine Rockefeller Dodge (April 3, 1882 - August 13, 1973) was an American heiress and art patron.
-She was the youngest child of William Avery Rockefeller Jr. and Almira Geraldine (Goodsell) Rockefeller.
-Giralda Farms was the name given to the New Jersey country estate where the family lived.
-She was a great patron of the arts and parts of her collection became the object of a lawsuit following her death.
+She was the youngest child of William Avery Rockefeller Jr. and Almira Geraldine (Goodsell) Rockefeller and was known by her second name, Geraldine.
+Giralda Farms was the name given to the New Jersey country estate where she lived after marrying.
+She was a highly respected expert on dogs and a great patron of the arts.
+Parts of her collection became the object of a lawsuit following her death.

 Life

-Rockefeller was born in New York City, New York on April 3, 1882, to Almira Geraldine Goodsell and William Rockefeller She grew up at Rockwood Hall, her father's estate in Mount Pleasant, New York.
+Geraldine Rockefeller was born in New York City, New York on April 3, 1882, to Almira Geraldine Goodsell and William Rockefeller She grew up at Rockwood Hall, her father's estate in Mount Pleasant, New York.

 She married Marcellus Hartley Dodge Sr., president of The Remington Arms Company and, she brought into the marriage an estimated personal fortune of $101 million.
 They were married on April 18, 1907, in Manhattan, where both resided, in a small ceremony at the residence of the bride's family, following the contemporary customs dictated by a mourning period after the death of the groom's father in February.